icub-tech-iit/documentation/docs/configure_static_ip/configure-static-ip.md

 ![Network config](./img/img-2.png)

 !!!note
-    It's also possible to define the static IP address by editing the `/etc/network/interfaces` as follow:
+    It's also possible to define the static IP address by editing the `/etc/network/interfaces` as follows:
     ```xml
         # The primary network interface
             auto eth0